newerton/mcp-status-invest/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](https://github.com/newerton/mcp-status-invest/blob/main/LICENSE) file for details.